Digg is an independent, advertiser-supported website and may receive compensation for some links to products and services throughout this website.

 Marketing is a billion-dollar industry.
 Companies pay top dollar to know what interests you and what you'll spend money on.
 Sending you a targeted ad for something they know you've talked about is a much more efficient way to make a sale than tossing random products in your direction.

-Although companies are definitely using any and all information they can for marketing purposes, using audio files is not the first method on their list.
+Although companies are definitely using any and all information they can for marketing purposes, using files from audio data collection is not the first method on their list.
 There are much easier and more efficient ways to craft targeted ads for you.

 Summary Of Digg's Is My Phone Listening To Me